JSTOR-Labs/plant-humanities/docs/sunflower.md

 Botanical illustrations provide vital information about not only the movement of actual plants, but also the transmission and dissemination of ideas.
 The sunflower depicted in Besler’s _Hortus Eystettensis_ was drawn from plants cultivated in Eichstätt, Bavaria, in the 1600s.
 The bold plant portrait was made for inclusion in the florilegium _[Hortus Eystettensis](https://bibdigital.rjb.csic.es/idurl/1/10908)_, a monumental book commissioned by Prince Bishop of Eichstätt to catalog the flowers in his garden.
 The book was translated into English _[Joyfull Newes out of the Newe Founde Worlde](https://www.biodiversitylibrary.org/page/7770654)_ first published in 1577.
 Another publication based on Monardes was Francisco Hernández's _Rerum medicarum Novae Hispaniae_.
 <param ve-d3plus-network url="https://jstor-labs.github.io/ve-components/public/data/medici.tsv">

-The Spanish, like other Europeans, eagerly collected exotic flora from the Americas because such plants were highly valued for their medicinal and culinary properties, in addition to being foreign curiosities and status symbols.
+Europeans eagerly collected exotic flora from the Americas because such plants were highly valued for their medicinal and culinary properties, in addition to being foreign curiosities and status symbols.
 That practice of “collecting” natural resources, known as [extractive colonialism](https://www.historians.org/publications-and-directories/perspectives-on-history/october-2015/a-typology-of-colonialism), often involved violent confrontations with indigenous inhabitants.
 The title page of John Park's _Theatricum Botanicum_ features a sunflower.
 <param ve-storiiies id="4f1ln">

 ### “I’ll Follow the Sun”: Heliotropism as Myth and Metaphor